albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 image: /assets/images/devoxx-sumup.jpg
 ---

+A little more than three weeks ago I was in Devoxx Belgium.
 It had it all.
 The core Java talks, the bytecode wonders, the soft skills, a look at the future, and Venkat.

 This is my second conference of my journey in the Java community.
 The first one being last year in Voxxed Athens.
 I have it as a personal goal to go to at least one major conference each year.
 With a mediterranean edition in Athens and the probably most major one of Europe in Belgium taken off the list, the next year will be an interesting choice.